 for the MCO’s outstanding teaching and service across Michigan and the United States,

 and in having Ferris serve as a model for collaborative, inter-professional health

 education.” said Ferris Board of Trustees chair Ronald E. Snead, who also thanked

 State Sen. Darwin Booher (R-Evart) and former State Sen. Michelle McManus for their

 The Michigan College of Optometry prepares doctoral and post-doctoral students for successful professional careers, responsible citizenship and lifelong learning.
 Through its clinically based education and patient care, the MCO serves the optometric health care needs of society.
 For more information on MCO, visit www.ferris.edu/mco.

 Ferris State University is a four-year public university with campuses in Big Rapids, Grand Rapids and satellite campuses across the state.
-Ferris offers more than 180 educational programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts and Sciences, Business, Education and Human Services, MCO, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
+Ferris offers more than 180 educational programs, including doctoral, master’s, bachelor’s and associate degrees, through nine academic colleges: Allied Health Sciences, Arts, Sciences and Education, Business, Education and Human Services, MCO, Pharmacy, Engineering Technology, Kendall College of Art and Design, and the College of Professional and Technological Studies.
 Ferris also has a University College that provides students with instruction in study skills, reading, career exploration and features an Honors program.

 Founded in 1884 by educator, Michigan Gov. and U.S. Sen. Woodbridge N. Ferris, the university’s mission is to prepare students for successful careers, responsible citizenship and lifelong learning.
 Through its many partnerships and its career-oriented, broad-based education, Ferris serves our rapidly changing global economy and society.